 Swift of foot as he was, a cat caught a fat wild rabbit, popped it into his bag, knocked at the king's castle gate, went before the king and with a sweeping hat-bow said:

-In the end not much mattered so much as being dressed up well, having property to show off, and being courteous enough.
+In the end not much mattered so much as being dressed up well, having property to show off, and being civic enough.